Cannabis in New Mexico

 In the summer of 2020, New Mexico allowed reciprocity for out-of-state MMJ cardholders.
 This program is the only one in the US to also recognize Tribal sovereignty and grant indigenous peoples access to medical marijuana through reciprocity.

-Only patients, caregivers and licensed couriers can transport marijuana within New Mexico.
+Only patients, caregivers, licensed couriers or anyone over 21 (after 6/29/21) can transport marijuana within New Mexico.
 Cannabis must be out of reach of the driver, either in the trunk or a locked glove box.
 If driving with marijuana in the car, be sure to have a valid MMJ card on hand or a caregiver’s license.

 Driving while under the influence of marijuana is highly illegal, no matter what state you’re in.
 While there is no test or exact level of impairment established in New Mexico, the smell of marijuana or visual detection can warrant police action.
 It’s wise to have a designated driver if you are planning to drive anytime soon after consuming marijuana.
 Passengers are also not able to consume marijuana in the car, as the driver could get a secondhand high.